This may be your first year filing your own taxes or maybe you have been doing it for awhile now.

 I cannot stress enough how easy I have found TurboTax to use over the years.
 Once you get started, you will complete the steps one by one and before you know it, you will be ready to file!

-I hope that I have helped ease your mind with filing your own taxes.
+I hope that I have helped ease your mind on how to file your own taxes.
 I promise, it really will not be that bad as long as you go into it prepared and confident.

 Do you file your own taxes?